 - Volunteers Policy

 The Library has eight buildings in total.
 Five are occupied by staff, and the other three are used for storage.
-We have four buildings in central Edinburgh, two buildings at Sighthill on the outskirts of Edinburgh, one building at Hillington, and one at Kirkintilloch.
+We have four buildings in central Edinburgh, two buildings at Sighthill on the outskirts of Edinburgh, one premises at Kelvin Hall in Glasgow, and one at Kirkintilloch.
 We manage our estate in accordance with our Property Asset Management Plan.

-In 2010 the Library made a commitment to reduce its carbon footprint by 30% over five years and produced a Carbon Management Plan (PDF) (670 KB; 58 pages).
-After our second year we have made a reduction of 28%.
+In 2010 the Library made a commitment to reduce its carbon footprint by 30% over five years.
+By the end of March 2016, we had made a reduction of 47%.

-You can read a report on recent progress we have made:
+You can read reports on recent progress we have made:

 Health and Safety at the Library is managed in accordance with three policies:

 - Health and Safety Policy (PDF) (1.6 MB; 13 pages)

 - Fire Safety Policy (PDF) (393 KB; 29 pages)

 - Asbestos Management Policy